 Questions, comments, complaints, compliments, etc? -- Please email!

 Media: Susan Basko is available as a news source and also gives interviews.
 Susan Basko has been a media source for ABC Nightline, BBC, Chicago Tribune, Chicago SunTimes, LAist, Crain's Chicago Business, and many others.

-Sue does legal work for people in music, film, video, photography, venues, festivals, writers, journalists, people using the internet, website owners, and more.
+Susan does legal work for people in music, film, video, photography, venues, festivals, writers, journalists, people using the internet, website owners, protest planners, and more.

 You can find out more about her legal work HERE.

 Susan Basko has a Bachelor of Arts in Film and Video from Columbia College Chicago.
 She used the knowledge gained there to produce and direct a few hundred low budget television shows and videos for many prestigious organizations.
 She also did tech work and production on hundreds of small, medium, and large-scale events, such as a Chinese circus and a giant rave dance floor.

 Susan Basko also has a Juris Doctorate magna cum laude from Southern Illinois University School of Law.
 During law school, she was awarded a grant by the University and Professional Women's Association to fund screenplay research.
 She was selected to the Inns of Court, was a member of the Trial Team, and was selected to be listed in the Who's Who of American Law Students.
 While in law school, she was also enrolled in the graduate school of the Department of Radio - TV - Film.

 Susan Basko also completed all the course work for a Masters Degree in Mass Communication Media Arts at Southern Illinois University, with an emphasis on Media Management.
 There, she studied investigative journalism techniques, historic research techniques, Media Law, Intellectual Property law, First Amendment Law, digital production, video and audio tech, and website design.